continuedev/amplified.dev/index.md

 ### 5. Adopt open-source interfaces

-Amplified developers need standardized interfaces (e.g. IDE extensions), so that an open ecosystem can emerge within and across organizations.
+Amplified developers need standardized interfaces (i.e. IDE extensions today), so that an open ecosystem can emerge within and across organizations.

 **Actions to take now**